 • to make the right choice if there are two or more possible therapeutic options.

 What will the client get?

 A diagnostic conclusion and recommendations on treatment and follow-up care, based on the provided information.
 If the available data is not sufficient, you will be encouraged to undergo additional examinations.

 What data should be provided to get a second opinion?

-- Description of X-ray, MRI, CT images (advisable)
+- descriptions of X-ray, MRI, CT images (advisable).